 Joyce Shumate and Bruce Hartsell

-Bruce and Jan Hartsell, Quail Creek Residents and former California residents who have visited over 200 California tasting rooms, will share ideas about traveling to 12 of the wine-tasting areas of California at the Let’s Travel Club meeting on Friday, Aug.
+Bruce and Jan Hartsell, Quail Creek residents and former California residents who have visited more than 200 California tasting rooms, will share ideas about traveling to 12 of the wine-tasting areas of California at the Let’s Travel Club meeting on Friday, Aug.
 19, at 2 p.m. in the Ocotillo and Mesquite Rooms.
 They will talk about areas from Temecula in the South to Sonoma in the North, and from the Lompoc Wine Ghetto in the West to the Sierra Foothills in the East.

 Bruce and Jan are not affiliated with any commercial enterprises and will not recommend any specific products or services.
 Alas, neither will they offer free samples.
 But they will be happy to share ideas with others who are interested in wines.